EngAhmed21/RISC-V-Processor-with-Pipelining/README.md

 # RISC-V-Processor-with-Pipelining

+Implementation of the pipelined RISC V processor with many useful features as fully bypassing, dynamic branch prediction, single and multi cycle instructions, ALU unit works in parallel with a multiplication unit, and Reorder Buffer to guarantee in-order termination.

 For details about ISA and the supported instructions, check out my previous project: https://github.com/EngAhmed21/RISC-V-Single-Cycle-Processor/blob/main/README.md

 This design is an extention to my last 2 projects: RISC V Single-Cycle and RISC V Multi-Cycle.
 This design uses pipelining to increase Throughput